Among PC hardware, storage devices play the role of a goalkeeper in football.

-In basic terms, RAID (Redundant Array of Inexpensive Disks) is a technology feature that lets you link-up multiple disk drives (more than two) together and have redundant data on each of them, so you don’t have any issue if one of them fails.
+In basic terms, RAID (Redundant Array of Inexpensive Disks) is a technology feature that lets you link-up multiple disk drives (more than two) together and has redundant data on each of them, so you don’t have any issue if one of them fails.

-This way if you ever lose one of your drives, your data will remain un-affected.
+This way if you ever lose one of your drives, your data will remain unaffected.
 The major downside is that since all of your drives will have identical data, you’ll only get the storage capacity of one drive, no matter how many drives you combine.